Plain of Jars, Xieng Khouang, Laos

 The UXO Reality

-Stay on marked paths at all jar sites.
-The MAG (Mines Advisory Group) and UXO Lao have cleared and marked safe zones but the surrounding terrain is not cleared.
-If you see anything metallic and cylindrical in the ground or vegetation outside the marked areas, leave it and report it to the site office.
-This is not hypothetical caution; there are active casualties in the province from UXO encounters each year.
+Stay on marked paths at every site.
+MAG (Mines Advisory Group) and UXO Lao have cleared and marked safe zones; the surrounding terrain is not cleared.
+If you see anything metallic and cylindrical outside the marked areas, leave it and report it to the site office.
+There are active casualties from UXO encounters in the province each year.
+This is not hypothetical caution.

-The UXO visitor information centre in Phonsavan provides context on the extent of contamination, the scale of the ongoing clearance effort, and what to do if you encounter suspect ordnance.
+Visit the UXO visitor information centre in Phonsavan before going to any sites.
+It explains the scale of contamination, the clearance effort, and what to do if you encounter suspect ordnance.

 Tham Piu Cave

-Twelve kilometres from Phonsavan, this cave was used by villagers as a bomb shelter during the air campaign.
-On 24 November 1969, a rocket attack on the cave killed between 374 and 450 people who had taken shelter inside.
+Twelve kilometres from Phonsavan, Tham Piu Cave was used as a bomb shelter by civilians during the war.
+On November 24, 1969, a rocket attack killed between 374 and 450 people sheltering inside.
 The cave is now a memorial.
-The scale of what happened there – civilians sheltering from bombs, killed inside the shelter – is difficult to absorb in the abstract but harder to dismiss when you are standing at the mouth.
+No further explanation is required.